How can you be exempt from taking the Praxis Core?

 The required test for admission to the Reigh College of Education is called the Praxis CORE.
-Please note that some students are exempt from this requirement thanks to their SAT or ACT scores:
+Please note that some students are exempt from this requirement thanks to their SAT or ACT scores or if they have a bachelor's degree:

 Praxis CORE Passing Scores